Skip to main content

 Quick Answer (TL;DR)

 RICE and Weighted Scoring are the most versatile prioritization frameworks for PMs in 2026.
 If you need speed, go with ICE or the Eisenhower Matrix.
 For stakeholder alignment, MoSCoW wins.
+If your team uses SAFe, start with WSJF.

 Why This List Matters

 Every PM faces the same problem: too many ideas, not enough time.
 The right prioritization framework turns subjective debates into structured decisions.
 The wrong one adds overhead without clarity.
 This list ranks 10 proven frameworks by how well they work in real product teams.
+For a deeper look at how to run the full process, see the complete guide to prioritization and the product prioritization guide.

 1. RICE Framework